Need to talk? Call 1800 882 436.

 How are UTIs diagnosed?

-UTIs are diagnosed by taking a urine sample which is checked in a laboratory for bacteria.
-Your doctor may also perform a physical examination if they think you have an infection.
+UTIs are diagnosed by taking a urine sample, which is checked in a laboratory under the microscope for bacteria.
+Your doctor will also ask you about your symptoms and may do a physical examination.

-All pregnant women are offered a urine test, usually at their first antenatal visit or soon after.
-You may need to repeat the urine test if you have a history of UTIs; have symptoms of a UTI; have a contaminated sample or if your doctor thinks you are at high risk of developing a UTI.
-If you have frequent UTIs, you may also need additional tests such as an ultrasound of your kidneys.
+Everyone who is pregnant will be offered a urine test, usually at their first antenatal visit or soon after.
+You may need to repeat the urine test if you have had UTIs in the past, have symptoms of a UTI, have a sample with an unclear result, or if your doctor thinks you are at high risk of developing a UTI.
+If you have many UTIs, you may need more tests such as an ultrasound of your kidneys.

 How are UTIs treated during pregnancy?

-When you have a UTI, it is important to drink plenty of water to flush out the urinary tract.
 UTIs are treated with antibiotics that are safe in pregnancy.
-Your doctor will select the right antibiotic, based on your infection and the type of bacteria found in your urine sample.
+Your doctor will prescribe the right antibiotic, based on your infection and the type of bacteria found in your urine sample.
+If your doctor is concerned about your UTI, they may start you on one antibiotic straight away, and then change the antibiotic if the bacteria is best treated with a different antibiotic.

 Can I prevent UTIs?